Proposition 1 Cycle 4 Awarded Grants

 Grantee: Reclamation District 999

 This project will prepare a detailed design plan for Elk Slough to restore a critical fish migration passage, enhance shaded riverine aquatic habitat, and substantially improve water quality.
 The project will also implement flood protection improvements for the legacy Delta community of Clarksburg by installing flood gates at the upper and lower ends of Elk Slough and improving the levees to accommodate increased flow rates through the slough.
 These benefits will be achieved by more directly connecting Elk Slough to the Sacramento River, to provide an alternative route for federally-threatened winter run and spring-run Chinook salmon migrating through the Delta.
-This project is located in Yolo County.
+This project is located in the southern portion of Yolo County, directly south of Clarksburg.

 1808 – Lower San Joaquin Riparian Corridor